Keyboard shortcuts

 Tapping the menu bar will scroll the page to the top.

-Clicking any of the results will jump to that section.
-The up and down arrow keys can be used to navigate the results, and enter will open the highlighted section.
+Results are shown in real time.
+The Up and Down arrow keys can be used to navigate the results, and Enter will open the highlighted section.

 Single-page view / AI-assisted help